SL SelfLandlord

 What can tenants complain to the Ombudsman about?

-Tenants can bring complaints about landlord behaviour — including failure to carry out repairs, poor communication, unfair deposit deductions, and other disputes.
-The Ombudsman can order apologies, remedial action, and compensation of up to £25,000.
+Tenants can bring complaints about landlord behaviour — including failure to carry out repairs, poor communication, unfair deposit deductions, harassment, and illegal entry.
+The Ombudsman can order apologies, remedial action, and compensation of up to £25,000 per complaint.
+It does not handle rent disputes or possession proceedings.

 Do letting agents need to join the Ombudsman scheme?

-Letting agents are already required to belong to a redress scheme.
-The new requirement extends this to self-managing landlords who currently have no equivalent obligation.
+Letting agents are already required to belong to a property redress scheme under the Enterprise and Regulatory Reform Act 2013.
+The new requirement under the Renters' Rights Act extends this to self-managing landlords who currently have no equivalent obligation.
+If your agent fully manages the property, their membership covers the management function.

 How much does Ombudsman membership cost?

 The approved scheme has not yet been designated, so the membership fee is not confirmed.
-Letting agents currently pay £100-200 per year for their redress scheme membership.
-Expect something in a similar range for landlords.
+Letting agents currently pay £100–200 per year for their redress scheme membership.
+Expect landlord membership to be in a similar range — likely per landlord rather than per property.
+Membership fees are fully tax-deductible as a business expense against rental income.

 Ready to manage your property without an agent?